RichardLee0211/test/testSysAdmin/testLinuxSetup/README.kali.md

-xrandr -s 2560x1600 # to change solution in terminal

 I need a way to change volume, brighness, etc

 download youtube-dl from lastest version, and it tells me video don't exist